 - Enable the 'Reduce Size' option to shrink large slo-mo videos to save up iOS space storage with the least quality loss before sending.

 Step 3.
-Export the slo-mo videos to Android or other mobile devices.
+Export the slo-mo videos from iPhone to Android or other mobile devices.

 How to Properly Upload Slo-Mo Video on iPhone to Social Media